Delft, The Netherlands

 What do expats in Delft appreciate most about the local culture?

 "Expats in Delft, often appreciate the city's rich history and well-preserved architecture, which provides a unique and charming atmosphere.
 They also value the local culture's emphasis on work-life balance, with plenty of opportunities for leisure and relaxation.
 The Dutch people's directness and honesty are also appreciated, as it makes communication straightforward and clear.
 The locals' proficiency in English is another aspect that expats appreciate, as it makes settling in and navigating daily life much easier.
 The city's efficient public transportation system is also highly valued, making it easy to explore Delft and the surrounding areas.
-Lastly, expats often mention the high quality of life, including excellent healthcare and education systems, as a major advantage of living in Delft," said one expat in Delft.
+Lastly, expats often mention the high quality of life, including excellent healthcare and education systems, as a major advantage of living in Delft," said one expat who made the move to Delft.

 What do expats find most challenging?